corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/cordapp-packaging.md

 section_menu: corda-5-alpha
 ---

-This section describes how to package your CorDapp as CPKs, CPBs, and CPIs.
+This section describes how to package your CorDapp as CPKs (Corda Packages), CPBs (Corda Package Bundles), and CPIs (Corda Package Installers).
 You can read more about the CorDapp packaging format in the [Key Concepts](../../introduction/key-concepts.html#packaging) section.

 ## Before You Start